ebreton/ghost-in-a-shell/README.md

 Installation is straightforward if you simply wish to bridge to a container port (3001 by default). `make` will do.

 However, it is not really convenient if you wish to serve on standard ports (80 or 443) and if you want anyone to access your blog easily.
-In this case, you will need to setup traefik router, and run `make traefik`
+In this case, you will need to setup traefik router, and run `make qa`

 You will find details and a step-by-step guide for both scenario in [INSTALL.md](./docs/INSTALL.md)